Metropole, Jakarta

 Metropole is a historic multipurpose building complex in Jakarta, Indonesia.
-At present Metropole is the oldest surviving movie theater in Jakarta.
+Currently, Metropole is the oldest surviving movie theater in Jakarta.
 One of its main tenants is the 21 Cineplex group, which operates the Metropole XXI movie theater in the complex's main building.
 As a historic cinema, it has screened films during the first Indonesian Film Festival (1955) and the 16th Asia Pacific Film Festival (1970).
 Metropole was listed as an architectural heritage site by the governor in 1993.

 Other tenants including a Starbucks coffeehouse chain, a bakery and an upscale Indonesian restaurant on the second floor.

 Location

 Metropole Cinema is located near the junction of Jalan Diponegoro, Pegangsaan Timur, and Jalan Proklamasi, in the posh residential area of Menteng, Central Jakarta.
 The building is close to the railway crossing connecting Manggarai Station to Cikini Station (now elevated railway).

 Metropole is composed of three main buildings.
 The main building houses a movie theater owned by the 21 Cineplex group.
 The theater once used a large space with an audience capacity of around 1,000 including a balcony seats, but it has since been renovated and divided into four separate theaters holding fewer than 170 persons each.
 Two additional buildings are attached to the rear of the structure, with one being used as one of the cineplex and performance space, and the other housing offices and a supermarket, and later changed to a sanitary fittings manufacturer showroom.
 The three buildings are located on an 11,800-m² plot of land and housed a total of 12 tenants.